As airline complaints soar, the government comes to the rescue

 This year’s crop of consent orders does contain some precedent-setting punishments.

 This year, the government fined Southwest Airlines a record $1.6 million for violating federal rules involving lengthy tarmac delays.
-The DOT alleged that Southwest failed to offer passengers on 16 aircraft delayed at Chicago’s Midway International Airport an opportunity to deplane within three hours of arrival and didn’t have sufficient staff available to implement its tarmac delay contingency plan, which is required under federal law.
+The DOT alleged that Southwest failed to offer passengers an opportunity to deplane within three hours of arrival.
+(Here’s what you need to know about travel and money.)

-The DOT slapped Hawaiian Airlines with a smaller but significant fine for shorting customers on compensation for mishandled baggage and violating its full-fare advertising rules.
+The DOT slapped Hawaiian Airlines with a smaller fine for shorting customers on compensation for mishandled baggage.
 The agency levied a $160,000 fine after learning that Hawaiian had a policy limiting reimbursement for damages associated with delayed baggage to $30 a day for a maximum of three days — far less than the $3,500 minimum level required by federal law.

 It also dinged Hawaiian for a promotion with its co-branded credit card that offered a “one-time 50 percent round-trip companion travel discount” for flights between North America and Hawaii if consumers signed up for the card.
-Customers were shown a higher fare when they attempted to apply the 50 percent discount, the department alleged.
+The airline showed customers a higher fare when they attempted to apply the 50 percent discount, the department alleged.

-Within hours, Thornton had a response from Doug Davis, an aviation analyst in the Aviation Consumer Protection Division’s Office of the General Counsel.
+Within hours, Thornton had a response from a DOT aviation analyst.
 Davis shared her case with Frontier.
 Within a week, the airline promised to refund her for the additional tickets she had to purchase.

 “I’ve grown up in the travel industry and thought I’d seen and knew it all, but this situation stumped me.
 I’m grateful the DOT was able to help.
 It’s definitely something I’m going to pass along to my audience,” she says.

 Why do airlines respond so quickly to problems such as Thornton’s — other than the reason that they may be violating federal law?
-Perhaps they know something passengers don’t: If they don’t, they could soon find themselves paying an even bigger fine.
+Maybe they’re afraid of my advocacy team.
+Then again, perhaps they know something passengers don’t: If they don’t, they could soon find themselves paying an even bigger fine.

 The government is making things: